 All students are encouraged to explore other funding opportunities available to them.
 We also highly recommend our Frugal Scholar Money Management Program and our Financial Roadmap for Undergraduates to help you with financial planning and debt management.
 For more in-depth webinars on a number of student financial topics, check out our Frugal Scholar Workshop page.

 Our office has also recorded our full-length Open House presentation.

 Money Matter$: Financing your Degree

-Cara Piperni, Director of the Scholarship and Student Aid Office, provides an overview of services and programs, aid and award opportunities, and tips on financial planning to support you during your studies at McGill.
+Cara Piperni, Director of Scholarships and Student Aid, provides an overview of services and programs, aid and award opportunities, and tips on financial planning to support you during your studies at McGill.
 Look for this workshop title in our future and past workshops, and the audience which pertains to your situation.
-Click here to watch the full length presentation.
+Click here to watch the full-length presentation.

 Our office does not administer awards to prospective graduate students.
 However, information on various funding resources is available on our Graduate funding page.
 For a comprehensive list of all awards with detailed descriptions and eligibility requirements, please consult the Graduate Fellowships and Awards Calendar.